 Tsum Valley is one of Nepal's most serene and culturally diverse hiking destinations.
 Often referred to as the "hidden valley of happiness," it is situated close to the Tibetan border.
 However, the expense of trekking here can be somewhat different, and occasionally unexpected, because it's a restricted area and less crowded than Everest or Annapurna.

-Every trekker should consider the Tsum Valley Trek Cost before visiting this undiscovered region of Nepal.
+Every trekker should consider the Tsum Valley Trek Cost before visiting this undiscovered region in Nepal.
 The purpose of this blog is to help you plan your budget wisely for this special Himalayan trip, as well as to explain how much money you'll need and where it goes.

 In contrast to other well-traveled trails, Tsum Valley requires specific permissions and a registered guide, both of which raise the price.
 The cost of food and lodging is also somewhat greater because everything must be transported from a distance.
 Nevertheless, the experience is well worth the money; the journey becomes memorable by the peaceful paths, Buddhist monasteries, stone-carved mani walls, and hospitable villagers.